 About 5,600 years ago, the smoldering fires inside Mount Rainier erupted and the mountainside collapsed.
 Tons of rock, mud and debris rolled down the peak's northeast flank.
-A wall of mud 100 feet high cascaded like a river of wet cement across 125 square miles, ending in the waters of Puget Sound.
+A catastrophic wall of mud cascaded like a river of wet cement across more than 200 square miles, ending in the waters of Puget Sound.
 This mudslide is called the Osceola Mudflow; the towns of Kent, Sumner, Auburn and Puyallup are built on top of the flow.
 The 16,000-foot summit of Mount Rainier was gone, leaving a northeast-facing depression measuring nearly two miles in diameter.

 Small to moderate eruptions have occurred, on average, every few hundred years in the past 10,000 years.
-The most recent large eruption was about 1,000
+The remains of the older, higher cone are seen in the Liberty Cap and Point Success.

-MOUNT RAINIER'S HUMAN HISTORY
+III MOUNT RAINIER'S HUMAN HISTORY